maargenton/go-generics/README.md

 not accept any additional type parameter.
 This makes a call-chaining style syntax impossible to implement.

-Consequently, it seems that the best we can do is provide basic functions (`Each`, `Map`, `FlatMap`) and selected composite functions for the most useful cases.
+Consequently, it seems that the best we can do is to provide basic functions (`Each`, `Map`, `FlatMap`) and selected composite functions for the most useful cases.
 For example `slice.FlatMapCons(v, 2, ...)` is equivalent to `slices.FlatMap(slices.Cons(v, 2), ...)` but without using intermediate storage